ashleybaxter/iamashley/_posts/2017-05-12-a-few-updates.markdown

 A few months ago I attended a startup dinner in Edinburgh where <a href="https://twitter.com/tristanwatson">Tristan</a> (Ignite's CEO) was a guest.
 Tristan and I have met before, but this was the first time I asked if Ignite would be a good fit for me.

-As much as I want to champion bootstrapping and love the idea of being a solo founder, I'm struggling with building Jack on my own.
+As much as I want to champion bootstrapping and love the idea of being a solo founder, I'm struggling with building With Jack on my own.
 It's growing very slowly.
 I feel I'd benefit from a network, mentorship and being around other startups.

 I'm not comfortable with accelerators (mostly because I like hiding behind my computer).
 But if something scares me, it's usually a good indicator I should try it.